-The Belgian Biodiversity Platform is a team of members based in federal and regional research institutes:
+The Belgian Biodiversity Platform is a team of members based in federal and regional research institutes, and in universities:

 |